preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/analytics/index.rst

 No set up at tenant level is required.

-Analytics data is always collected separetaly for each business profile.
+Analytics data is always collected separately for each business profile.

 **Note!** All users that should have permission to see the analytics data must be added as Analytics readers: Business profil > Permissions > Users and groups > Analytics.